ppy/osu-wiki/wiki/Tournaments/OFFC/summer-lights/en.md

 | --: | :-- | :-- |
 | 不是夏天我不草 | **zako psc** | [#13](https://osu.ppy.sh/community/matches/119044307) |
 | zako psc | **多啦A梦** | [#14](https://osu.ppy.sh/community/matches/119148400) |

+## Rules

+Due to its length and complexity, the rules of OFFC: SL are not listed on this page.
+The rules in full can be found in the tournament's [official website](https://offfc.github.io/docs/summer-lights/handbook).